martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

+Safari supports cross-document view transitions and the `<ElementCrossing />` component of astro-vtbot learned how to work with Safari.\
+For details see the [Changelog of @vtbag/element-crossing](https://github.com/vtbag/element-crossing/blob/main/CHANGELOG.md)

-Version 2.0.0 🎉 of astro-vtbot is here!
+**Version 2.0.0 🎉 of astro-vtbot is here!**

-This release changes what is automatically installed if you install astro-vtbot as an Astro integration.
+The major release changes what is automatically installed if you install astro-vtbot as an Astro integration.
 Now installing as an integration using `astro add astro-vtbot` should be your default choice for installing astro-vtbot.
 This gives you access to the `inspection-chamber` on every page via Astro's devToolbar!

 In contrast, `<LoadingIndicator />` and the `<Linter />` components will no longer be automatically integrated and must be explicitly added if needed, e.g. in a global Layout.astro.
 During a transition period, the previous behavior can still be restored using toggles in the astro.config file.